-Scoliosis Screenings will be held March 19th.
+Scoliosis Screenings will be held in the Spring of 2021.
 Permission forms will be sent home.
 Only students who have a signed permission form will be screened.
 If you have any questions, call the school nurse at 334-361-3880.

 Be ready for next year.
 Students who are in the 5th grade and turn 11 years old can go ahead and receive a Tdap vaccination.
 Call Teresa Duprel, RN at 361-3880 if you would like a copy of your child's shot record to take to the doctor.

 (The Tdap vaccine is only given to children AFTER their 11th birthday.)

 Regular attendance is encouraged and is necessary for a child’s progress.
 However, in order to prevent the spread of communicable diseases to others, the child should stay at home if he/she has any of the following conditions: